openstack-archive/fuel-plugin-contrail/doc/source/install_guide.rst

 This guide assumes that you have `installed Fuel <https://docs.mirantis.com/openstack/fuel/fuel-7.0/user-guide.html>`_ and all the nodes of your future environment are discovered and functional.
-Note, if you want to use Juniper Contrail instead of OpenContrail, you need to get proprietary Contrail packages for your operating system.
-They can be obtained from Juniper as a part of your support subscription.
-OpenContrail packages are provided within the plugin package.

 Installing Contrail Plugin
 --------------------------